csebooks/relational-databases/content.en/part-six-data-warehousing-data-mining-and-information-retrieval/_index.md

 is “Stanford University”.
 If many links to the page stanford.edu have the word Stanford in their anchor text, the page can be judged to be very relevant to the keyword Stanford.
 Text near the anchor text may also be taken into account; for example, a Web site may contain the text “Stanford’s home page is here”, but may have used only the word “here” as anchor text in the link to the Stanford Web site.

 Popularity based on anchor text is combined with other measures of popu- larity, and with TF–IDF measures, to get an overall ranking for query answers, as discussed in Section 21.3.5.
-As an implementation trick, the words in the anchor

-2Sometimes this indirection is hidden from the user.
+As an implementation trick, the words in the anchor 2Sometimes this indirection is hidden from the user.
 For example when you point the mouse at a link (such as db- book.com) in a Google query result, the link appears to point directly to the site.
 However, at least as of mid 2009, when you actually click on the link, Javascript code associated with the page actually rewrites the link to go indirectly through Google’s site.
 If you use the back button of the browser to go back to the query result page, and point to the link again, the change in the linked URL becomes visible.

-**924 Chapter 21 Information Retrieval**

 text are often treated as part of the page, with a term frequency based on the the popularity of the pages where the anchor text appears.
 Then, TF–IDF ranking automatically takes anchor text into account.

 An alternative approach to taking keywords into account when defining popularity is to compute a measure of popularity using _only_ pages that contain the query keywords, instead of computing popularity using all available Web pages.
 This approach is more expensive, since the computation of popularity ranking has to be done dynamically when a query is received, whereas PageRank is computed statically once, and reused for all queries.
 Web search engines handling billions of queries per day cannot afford to spend so much time answering a query.
 As a result, although this approach can give better answers, it is not very widely used.

 The HITS algorithm was based on the above idea of first finding pages that contain the query keywords, and then computing a popularity measure using just this set of related pages.
 In addition it introduced a notion of _hubs_ and _authorities_.
 A **hub** is a page that stores links to many related pages; it may not in itself contain actual information on a topic, but points to pages that contain actual information.
 In contrast, an **authority** is a page that contains actual information on a topic, although it may not store links to many related pages.
 Each page then gets a prestige value as a hub (_hub-prestige_), and another prestige value as an authority (_authority-prestige_).
 The definitions of prestige, as before, are cyclic and are defined by a set of simultaneous linear equations.
 A page gets higher hub-prestige if it points to many pages with high authority-prestige, while a page gets higher authority-prestige if it is pointed to by many pages with high hub-prestige.
 Given a query, pages with highest authority-prestige are ranked higher than other pages.
 See the bibliographical notes for references giving further details.

-**21.3.4 Search Engine Spamming**
+###21.3.4 Search Engine Spamming

 **Search engine spamming** refers to the practice of creating Web pages, or sets of Web pages, designed to get a high relevance rank for some queries, even though the sites are not actually popular sites.
 For example, a travel site may want to be ranked high for queries with the keyword “travel”.
 It can get high TF–IDF scores by repeating the word “travel” many times in its page.3 Even a site unrelated to travel, such as a pornographic site, could do the same thing, and would get highly ranked for a query on the word travel.
 In fact, this sort of spamming of TF–IDF was common in the early days of Web search, and there was a constant battle between such sites and search engines that tried to detect spamming and deny them a high ranking.

 Popularity ranking schemes such as PageRank make the job of search engine spamming more difficult, since just repeating words to get a high TF–IDF score was no longer sufficient.
 However, even these techniques can be spammed, by creating a collection of Web pages that point to each other, increasing their popularity
 3Repeated words in a Web page may confuse users; spammers can tackle this problem by delivering different pages to search engines than to other users, for the same URL, or by making the repeated words invisible, for example, by formatting the words in small white font on a white background.

-**21.4 Synonyms, Homonyms, and Ontologies 925**
+##21.4 Synonyms, Homonyms, and Ontologies

 rank.
 Techniques such as using sites instead of pages as the unit of ranking (with appropriately normalized jump probabilities) have been proposed to avoid some spamming techniques, but are not fully effective against other spamming techniques.
 The war between search engine spammers and the search engines continues even today.

 The hubs and authorities approach of the HITS algorithm is more susceptible to spamming.
 A spammer can create a Web page containing links to good authorities on a topic, and gains a high hub score as a result.
 In addition the spammer’s Web page includes links to pages that they wish to popularize, which may not have any relevance to the topic.
 Because these linked pages are pointed to by a page with high hub score, they get a high but undeserved authority score.

-**21.3.5 Combining TF-IDF and Popularity Ranking Measures**
+###21.3.5 Combining TF-IDF and Popularity Ranking Measures

 We have seen two broad kinds of features used in ranking, namely TF–IDF and popularity scores such as PageRank.
 TF–IDF itself reflects a combination of several factors including raw term frequency and inverse document frequency, occur- rence of a term in anchor text linking to the page, and a variety of other factors such as occurrence of the term in the title, occurrence of the term early in the document, and larger font size for the term, among other factors.